 - As with Small-caps, we have no holdings.� - Relative performance continues to remain exceedingly poor.
-MDY failed at the 50% retracement level and is at risk of a much slower economic environment. - Mid-caps are extremely overbought, take profits and rebalance risk accordingly as we head into the summer.� - Short-Term Positioning: Bearish ?
-Market Risk Is High - Last Week: No holding - This Week: No holding - Stop Loss moved up to \$275 for trading positions.� - Long-Term Positioning: Bearish
+MDY failed at the 50% retracement level� previously and is trying to break above it again last week.� - As with SLY we need to see some follow through.� - Mid-caps are extremely overbought, take profits, and rebalance risk accordingly as we head into the summer.� - Short-Term Positioning: Bearish ?
+Market Risk Is High - Last Week: No holding - This Week: No holding - Stop Loss moved up to \$290 for trading positions. � - Long-Term Positioning: Bearish